Everything you never wanted to know about file locking

 That behaviour is certifiably insane, and there's no possible justification for why it should work that way.
 But it's how it's always worked, and POSIX standardized it, and now you're stuck with it.

 An even worse example: let's say you have two sqlite databases, db1 and db2.
 But let's say you're being mean, and you actually make db1 a hardlink to db2, so they're actually the same inode.
 If you open both databases in sqlite at the same time, then close the second one, all your open sqlite locks on the first one will be lost!
 Oops!
-Except, actually, the sqlite guys have already thought of this, and it does the right thing.
+Except, actually, the sqlite people have already thought of this, and it does the right thing.
 But if you're writing your own file locking routines, beware.

 (Update 2014/06/09: the primary sqlite developer emailed me to say that they recently found a problem with the technique sqlite uses.
 They use global variables to make sure lock objects are shared across all sqlite databases, even if you have two open on the same inode, even if that inode has more than one filename, so that they can bypass this insanity.
 But this mechanism is defeated if you manage to link your program with two copies of sqlite which can't see each other (eg. in two shared libraries with no sqlite symbols exported) and which access the same database.
 Don't do that.)